This leaflet is about medicines that are used to treat high blood pressure (hypertension).

-- If you are less than 55 years old and are not of black African or Caribbean origin then your doctor may begin treatment with an 'A' (an ACE inhibitor, or an angiotensin receptor blocker if an ACE inhibitor causes problems or side-effects).
+- If you are less than 55 years old and are not of black African or Caribbean origin then your doctor may begin treatment with an 'A' (an ACE inhibitor, or an ARB if an ACE inhibitor causes problems or side-effects).

 - If you are 55 years or older, or are of black African or Caribbean origin then your doctor may begin treatment with a 'C' (a calcium-channel blocker).

-- Then, if your blood pressure has not reached the target your doctor may combine 'A' with 'C' (an ACE inhibitor or an angiotensin receptor blocker plus a calcium-channel blocker).
+- Then, if your blood pressure has not reached the target your doctor may combine 'A' with 'C' (an ACE inhibitor or an ARB plus a calcium-channel blocker).

-- Then, if your target blood pressure is still not reached, your doctor may combine 'A' with 'C' and 'D' (an ACE inhibitor or an angiotensin receptor blocker, and a calcium-channel blocker, and a diuretic).
+- Then, if your target blood pressure is still not reached, your doctor may combine 'A' with 'C' and 'D' (an ACE inhibitor or an ARB, and a calcium-channel blocker, and a diuretic).

 - If a fourth medicine is needed to achieve the target blood pressure, your doctor may add one of the following:

 However, individuals can vary.
-Sometimes, if one medicine does not work so well or causes side-effects, a switch to a different class of medicine may work fine.
+Sometimes, if one medicine does not work so well or causes side-effects, a switch to a different class of medicine may work well.

 In most cases, medication is needed for life.
 However, in some people whose blood pressure has been well-controlled for three years or more, medication may be able to be stopped.
 In particular, in people who have made significant changes to lifestyle which can affect blood pressure (such as lost a lot of weight, or stopped heavy drinking, etc).
 Your doctor can advise.
 If you stop medication, you need regular blood pressure checks.
 In some cases, the blood pressure remains normal.
 However, in others it starts to rise again.
 Medication can then be started again.